honghaijs6/CoderLab/README.md

 https://coderlabtest.herokuapp.com/

 # CoderLab NextJS
-- Using NextJs + Firestore
+- Using NextJs + Firestore - SocketIo - WebRTC
 - MVC Design pattern
 - No Redux or any state management library,using (M) Layer on MVC pattern for state management